Comprehensive Guide to Hair Transplantation: Understanding the Procedure, Candidacy, and Recovery Process

 Your doctor may prescribe some medications, including pain relievers, anti-inflammatory drugs, or antibiotics.
 You will need to protect the treated area from the sun.

-Some doctors do advise their patients to shampoo the day following the surgery.
+Some doctors advise their patients to shampoo the day following the surgery.
 This helps to keep scabs from developing around the hair shaft.
-There is a greater risk of you losing the newly transplanted hair follicles if scabs manage to attach to your hair shaft.
+There is a greater risk of losing the newly transplanted hair follicles if scabs manage to attach to your hair shaft.

 You may notice some transplanted hair falling out within days of having the procedure.
 This is not unusual – it is what some call “shock loss.”
 The hairs become traumatized by the change of their location.
 Many patients see roughly 60 percent new hair growth 6-9 months after surgery.